Cynthia Nelson Endowed Fellowships in Gender and Women's Studies

 Responsibilities of Fellows

-Important Note: Applicants are required to provide a written statement in which they should indicate their research and professional experience, as well as professional goals.
+Important Note: Applicants are required to provide the Gender and Women's Studies with a written statement in which they should indicate their research and professional experience, as well as professional goals.
 Any financial challenges should be indicated in the written statement.